CN3ves/DataScienceNotes/pages/python.md

 TypeError is ...

-.
 So, this works pretty well unless the string that in question has no digits.
 So, if there's no digits, it's going to blow up, it's like, whoa.
 Now, let's read it.
 Traceback means, I quit.
 Where?
 Line 1, it's always line 1 because we're in this interactive environment.

 Can't convert an int object
-to string implicitly
+to string implicitly, but an int is implicitly converted to a float.

 ### User input